silverstripe/silverstripe-framework/docs/en/misc/contributing/code.md

 Conflicts are clearly marked in the code files.
 Make sure to take time in determining what version of the conflict you want to keep and what you want to discard.

 	$ git add <filename>
-	$ git commit

-To push the updates to your GitHub repo, replace 100-dataobject-get-one with your branch name and run:

-	$ git push origin 100-dataobject-get-one
+	$ git rebase --continue

 ### Squash All Commits Related to a Single Issue into a Single Commit

 Once you have rebased your work on top of the latest state of the upstream master, you may have several commits related to the issue you were working on.
-Once everything is done, squash them into a single commit with a descriptive message (see ["Contributing: Commit Messages"](contributing#commit-messages)).
+Once everything is done, squash them into a single commit with a descriptive message (see ["Contributing: Commit Messages"](code#commit-messages)).

 To squash four commits into one, do the following:

-	$ git rebase -i HEAD~4
+	$ git rebase -i upstream/master

 In the text editor that comes up, replace the words "pick" with "squash" next to the commits you want to squash into the commit before it.
 Save and close the editor, and git will combine the "squash"'ed commits with the one before it.
 Git will then give you the opportunity to change your commit message to something like, "BUGFIX Issue #100: Fixed DataObject::get_one() parameter order"

-Important: If you've already pushed commits to GitHub, and then squash them locally, you will not be able to push that same branch to GitHub again.
-Create a new branch--like 100-dataobject-get-one-squashed or 100-dataobject-get-one-rc1 (for "release candidate 1") - and squash your commits there.
-Once everything is squashed and ready, push the new squashed branch to GitHub and send your pull request to Gina.
+Important: If you've already pushed commits to GitHub, and then squash them locally, you will have to force-push to your GitHub again.
+Add the `-f` argument to your git push command:

+    $ git push -f origin 100-dataobject-get-one

 Helpful hint: You can always edit your last commit message by using: